Insality/defold-event/README.md

 ```lua
 event.create(callback, [callback_context])
 ```
 Generate a new event instance.
 This instance can then be used to subscribe to and trigger events.
+The `callback` function will be called when the event is triggered.
+The `callback_context` parameter is optional and will be passed as the first parameter to the callback function.
+Usually, it is used to pass the `self` instance.

 - **Parameters:**
   - `callback`: The function to be called when the event is triggered.